-Enter the names of any dependents age 65 or over listed on line(s) A1 that you cannot take as a dependent on your federal return.
-Also enter the name of any stillborn child listed on line(s) A1, if the stillborn child was named.
-If the stillborn child was not named, enter "stillborn child" on line A3.
-In the case of a stillborn child, also enter the date of birth resulting in the stillbirth.
+- The names of any dependents age 65 or over listed on line(s) A1 that you cannot take as a dependent on your federal return. - 2.
+The name of any stillborn child listed on line(s) A1, if the stillborn child was named.
+If the stillborn child was not named, enter "stillborn child" on line A3a.
+Also enter the date of birth resulting in the stillbirth.